 On the other hand, when you continue to use plastic packaging, it can actually do even more harm and can destroy your company’s image.
 Interested in finding out why?
 Be sure to read our blog post!

 By switching to eco-friendly materials, you can successfully reduce packaging waste by cutting down on excessive space.
 Moreover, unlike heavy-energy resources, eco-friendly packaging is lightweight.

 In turn, you can successfully reduce shipping and overhead costs!

 Last but not least, eco-friendly packaging can help you expand your customer base and attract new customers.

-In the beginning of 2020, Trivium Packaging and Boston Consulting Group (BDC) released a report on the topic of sustainable packaging.
-The report is largely based on a survey which was conducted by BDC and includes responses from more than 15,000 U.S., Europe and South American consumers.
+In the beginning of 2020, Trivium Packaging and Boston Consulting Group (BCG) released a report on the topic of sustainable packaging.
+The report largely bases itself on a survey that was conducted by BCG and includes responses from more than 15,000 U.S., Europe and South American consumers.